 Ohio Emergency Vehicle Defined

 Ohio’s state statute 4511-01(E) defines emergency vehicles as any public safety vehicle.
-This statute applies to police vehicle, fire vehicles, and ambulances.
+This statute applies to police vehicle lighting, as well as fire vehicles, and ambulances.
 Ohio also permits some organ transplant transportation vehicles as emergency vehicles.

 Ohio Police, Fire, and Ambulances May Use White and Red Rotating or Oscillating Lighting